-Sen Pingkhala is the counterpart of Sen Ittha and one of the 10 Thai Sib Sen or Energy lines from Traditional Thai Massage and Thai Yoga (Reusi Datton).
+Sen Pingkhala is the counterpart of Sen Ittha and one of the ten Thai Sib Sen or Sen Energy lines as addressed in Thai Traditional Massage and Thai Yoga (Reusi Datton).

-Sen Ittha (left side of the body) runs similar as Pingkhala, but on the left side.
+Sen Ittha takes the same trajectory as Sen Pingkhala, but on the left side of the body.

 Headaches, stiff neck, shoulder pains, common cold, cough, dizziness, nasal obstruction, nose problems, restless legs, sore throat, sore eyes, chill and fever, insomnia, abdominal pains, intestinal problems, back pains, knee pains, diseases of the urinary tract, kidneys, all internal organs, and diseases of gallbladder and liver.